flashback2k14/YeahPasswords/README.md

-# YeahPasswords
+# Yeah!
+Passwords

-Password manager built with Flutter
+Offline password manager built with Flutter.
+Save your passwords to a NFC tag.

 ## Getting Started